 “Tone” is often one of the aspects of writing that applicants find most difficult to pin down.
-And yet, when you’re writing, it is also one of the most personal statementimportant to control so that you maintain an appropriate tone for your purpose.
+And yet, when you’re writing, it is also one of the most important to control so that you maintain an appropriate tone for your purpose.

-3. Quantify whenever possible and provide relevant, impressive specifics.
-“Led team of 5 on 3 continents” is better than “Led team.”
+- Quantify whenever possible and provide relevant, impressive specifics.
+“Led team of five on three continents” is better than “Led team.”

-4. Beware of words and qualifiers that make you sound uncommitted to your position. (“Seems,” “appears,” “might be,” etc.) If you mean “is,” say “is.”
+- Beware of words and qualifiers that make you sound uncommitted to your position. (“Seems,” “appears,” “might be,” etc.).
+If you mean “is,” say “is.”
 Better yet, use strong verbs.
 (If you’re describing provisional research findings, provisional-sounding words are ok!)

 The negative flip-side of confidence is arrogance.
 It is an application killer and a quality you must avoid.